iamjustanant/UNpositioned/README.md

 ### Step 2: Set up a virtual environment
 Create a virtual environment in Python.
 You may continue using the one you setup for assignment if necessary.
 To review how to set up a virtual environment and activate it, refer to A0 assignment writeup.

+Run `python -m venv <virtual_env_name>` in your project directory to create a new virtual environment, remember to change <virtual_env_name> to your preferred environment name.

 ### Step 3: Install dependencies
 You need to install dependencies by running `python -m pip install -r requirements.txt` in the backend folder.